Laksana-Sriharan/Web_Technologies/README.md

 <b>Credits:</b>
 These codes were developed as part of the Web Technology course curriculum.
 Credit goes to the instructors and authors of the course materials.

-Feel free to customize this description to better fit the specific examples and projects you've covered in your semester.
-This description provides an overview of the contents of the repository, how users can utilize the provided codes, and guidelines for contributing to the repository.
+Feel free to explore this repository , Happy Coding and Exploring !!